arangodb/docs/arangograph/certificates.md

 date.

 {% hint 'info' %}
-Unless you switch off the **Use well known certificate** option in the certificate generation, both the default and high port serve the same self-signed certificate.
+Unless you switch off the **Use well-known certificate** option in the certificate generation, both the default and high port serve the same self-signed certificate.
 {% endhint %}